ppy/osu-wiki/news/2026/2026-04-24-osutaiko-world-cup-2026-finals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/fVZFhyIbW6Y" frameborder="0" allowfullscreen></iframe>
 </div>

 The second new song is a sequel to [last year's osu!taiko World Cup Grand Finals tiebreaker](https://osu.ppy.sh/beatmapsets/2358247#taiko/5090722).
 We get to see yet another hyperflip marathon, this time brewed overseas!
 The **TWC Sound Team "FLiPFORCE"** proudly presents [ON.UR.MARKS...](https://osu.ppy.sh/beatmapsets/2538002#taiko/5616417).
 7 minutes and 30 seconds of pure bliss, mapped by none other than [Jayceko](https://osu.ppy.sh/users/19951350), who has excelled his craft in dariacore and hyperflip songs over the years, and [Backfire](https://osu.ppy.sh/users/263110) whose mapping skills add the cherry on top.
-This **Finals tiebreaker** is a must-play for any osu!taiko player, that likes to see their fingers burn throughout this wonderful song and map.
-Not to mention, the beautifully put-together storyboard by [Kuroise](https://osu.ppy.sh/users/14547127), [Noffy](https://osu.ppy.sh/users/1541323) and [Coppertine](https://osu.ppy.sh/users/7279762) add a whole new level of awesomeness to this map, that you will want to check out for yourself!
+This **Finals tiebreaker** is a must-play for any osu!taiko player that likes to see their fingers burn.
+Not to mention, the beautifully crafted storyboard by [Kuroise](https://osu.ppy.sh/users/14547127), [Noffy](https://osu.ppy.sh/users/1541323) and [Coppertine](https://osu.ppy.sh/users/7279762) adds such a whole new level of awesomeness to this map, that you will want to check it out for yourself!

 ## Finals results